marafathussain/ML_book_easy/chapters/chapter2.md

 - **Training data**: The "practice problems" the model learns from
 - **Test data**: The "exam" that evaluates how well it learned
-- The test data must be completely separate—the model never sees it during training
+- The test data must be completely separate, the model never sees it during training

 ### 2.7.2 Implementing Train/Test Split